-One Earths Orbital cyclesinteresting and rarely discussed aspect of Earth's climate is the cyclic nature of ice ages and warm periods.
+One interesting and rarely discussed aspect of Earth's climate is the cyclic nature of ice ages and warm periods.

-Almost all of these factors are completely independent of the existence of humans.
-The earth has been hanging around for about 4.6 billion years, and there have been many hot and cold periods, long before humanity existed, so we need to look back farther than the past 200 years, to understand the underlying causes.
+The media talks about climate change as if carbon dioxide levels are the only factor involved in them.
+But there are many factors that affect the onset, severity and decline of a warming or cooling period.
+The earth has been hanging around for about 4.6 billion years, and there have been many hot and cold periods, long before humanity existed, so we need to look back farther than the past 200 years, to understand the underlying causes of both major and minor warm and cool periods.
+They are examined below, with references to reputable sources, such as government agencies.

-The entire planet enters and leaves ice ages at the same time, even though it would be expected that the northern and southern hemisphere's would be in opposition.
+The entire planet enters and leaves major ice ages at the same time, even though it would be expected that the northern and southern hemisphere's would be in opposition.

 Ice-age cycles are primarily driven by periodic changes in the Earth’s orbit; see the diagram at right.
 There are 3 distinct orbital cycles; collectively called the Milankovitch cycles.
 NASA's Climate division tell s us